-The most important work in August continues to be providing the plants with sufficient water, as well as regular weeding and lawn mowing with your all seasons gardening.
+The most important work in August continues to be providing the plants with sufficient water and regular weeding and lawn mowing with your all-season gardening.
 August is also the month when you can harvest plenty of vegetables, so you have your hands full to pocket the fruits of your labor finally.

-The harvested beds can either be sown or planted with winter vegetables such as lamb’s lettuce or short-term crops such as lettuce and radishes, or – if further use is not desired – with green manure plants.
+The harvested beds can either be sown or planted with winter vegetables such as lamb’s lettuce or short-term crops such as lettuce and radishes or green manure plants if further use is not desired.
 Various types of clover are particularly suitable for this purpose, which not only provide insects with plenty of food in autumn but also collect nitrogen in their roots and thus enrich the soil.
 Winter rye or phacelia is also very suitable for fallow vegetable beds.

 If possible, no more potassium-based fertilizer is used now or at the latest by mid-August.
 This is specially intended to harden the tender shoots of roses in good time before winter, which is essential for sustainable all seasons gardening.
 This way, the flowers survive the cold season better.
 Furthermore, now is the right time to cut back the “queen of the flowers” and thus prevent fungal diseases.
 During the so-called summer pruning, you mainly remove already diseased parts of the plant as well as wilted flowers.